 runmode = dev

-visit http://localhost:8080 (in the example above), and log in following the guidance of redirection, and you shall see kibana protected and authenticated by casdoor.
+Visit http://localhost:8080 (in the above example) and log in following the redirection guidance.
+You should then see Kibana protected and authenticated by Casdoor.